St Teresa's School Effingham: Curriculum

-St Teresa’s Prep School is a model teaching school, being studied as a resource for Kingston University for studies such as enhancing literacy and positive social interaction in the classroom.
+St Teresa's is a model teaching school, being studied as a resource for Kingston University for studies such as enhancing literacy and positive social interaction in the classroom.
 Through an extensive programme of professional development for staff, teachers are fully informed of cutting edge methodologies for full engagement and interaction.
 A Microsoft IT Academy accredited school, the school therefore teaches computer usage, as well as basic computer programming, from an early age to ensure that IT skills are so well known as to be routinely applied.
 Computer Programming is offered as an extra-curricular option in Years 4 and 5, and as part of the extended curriculum for Year 6 girls since 2013.
 The school's head announced a planned departure and a new head was recruited in September 2012, Mr M. Farmer.

 Location

 St Teresa's has 48 acre of grounds in a designated area of outstanding natural beauty amid the Surrey Hills AONB, in a multi-crested section of the escarpment of the North Downs.
 In 1953 a separate preparatory school was established at Grove House, in the village centre of Effingham about a mile away and has since relocated to the main school site.